ofzza/enTT/README.md

 }

-// Nest 3 levels of instances and watch top level instance for changes let instance = new MyModel(),         // Top level instance
-    instance.foo = new MyModel(),     // 2nd level instance, nested as instance.foo
-    instance.foo.bar = new MyModel(), // 3rd level instance, nested as instance.foo.bar
+// Nest 3 levels of instances and watch top level instance for changes let instance = new MyModel();         // Top level instance instance.foo = new MyModel();         // 2nd level instance, nested as instance.foo instance.foo.bar = new MyModel();     // 3rd level instance, nested as instance.foo.bar
-    cancel = instance.watch((e) => {  // Watch top level instance for changes
+instance.watch((e) => {               // Watch top level instance for changes
   console.log(
     (e.source === instance),  // Source will be the instance which detected a change e.propertyName,           // Property which changed
     e.oldValue,               // Old property value before the change e.newValue,               // New property value after the change e.innerEvent              // Reference to the change event of the child instance );
 });

 // Update 2nd level instance
 instance.foo.foo = 'BAR';